ethanfaraday/Multi_Domain_VIO_Pipeline/README.md

 This repository contains the implementation and evaluation code used in the thesis **"Investigating a Generalised Visual–Inertial Odometry Framework for Multi-Domain Robotic Localisation" (2025)** by *Ethan Faraday*.
 The project explores how a modular stereo–IMU pipeline performs across **terrestrial, aerial, and underwater** environments, analysing the effect of texture loss, lighting degradation, and feature quality on odometric accuracy.
+The ORB backend feature detector was not used for analysis, but was created and is provided in this repository.
+The datasets are too large to be uploaded to this repository, but a link to a Google Drive containing the compressed folders is provided.
 ---

 ## 🧩 Overview